 It doesn't hurt to make your last impression on the buyer a good one with little touches like polishing sink fixtures.
 Leave your home the way you would like to find it if you were the buyer.

 Turn off shut-off valves.
-If you've disconnected the washer, make sure the shut-off value is completely turned off because a small drip-drip-drip when nobody is around to notice can eventually flood the home.
+If you've disconnected the washer, make sure the shut-off valve is completely turned off because a small drip-drip-drip when nobody is around to notice can eventually flood the home.

 Wait until you know the deed has recorded or title transfer has formally occurred, then call your insurance agent.
 You should receive a refund of any prepaid premiums for your homeowner's insurance.

-You might have to order your cancellation a week or more in advance to stop the newspapers from piling up in the front yard if you subscribe to any.
+You might want to cancel any newspaper subscriptions a week or more in advance to prevent newspapers from piling up in the front yard.

 Check cabinets, drawers, and storage areas for any forgotten items.
 Run one more check even if your spouse or friend says she's gone through every room with a fine-tooth comb, searching for anything you might have overlooked.
 You might find nothing more than a razor in the shower, but at least you'll be able to shave in the morning.

 Close window coverings, turn off the lights, and lock the door.
-You'd be amazed at how many people forget to close up the house.
-The odds of a break-in decline when no one can see inside.
-This is especially important if the home is going to be vacant for a while.
+You'd be amazed at how many people forget to close up the house—the odds of a break-in decline when no one can see inside.
+It is especially important if the home is going to be vacant for a while.
 Consider leaving an inexpensive lamp behind on a timer.